 - e.
-Publish final decisions on revocation, denial for accreditation, and closures in the AANA E-ssentials and on the COA website. - f.
+Publish initiated and final decisions on revocation and denial of accreditation, and closures, in the AANA E-ssentials and on the COA website. - f.
 Provide the public with the specific reasons for a final decision of denial or revocation of accreditation.
 The Council will develop a statement, termed a Public Disclosure Notice, about the reasons for the action for use in informing the public.
 The Notice will summarize the specific reasons for the Council's decision along with a response related to the final decision from the institution or program.
 The program has the right to decline an offer to provide a response. - g.
 Provide the program administrators an annual summary of citations from the preceding year. - h.
 Inform the public about the harm of degree mills and accreditation mills by posting a link to the CHEA website that contains information on degree mills and accreditation mills. - i.
 When undertaking a major revision of accreditation standards, make public the first draft, subsequent revisions, and dates on which the Council should receive suggestions and/or recommendations. - j.
-The Council notifies the Secretary of the USDE, appropriate accrediting agencies, appropriate state licensing or authorizing agencies, and the public no later than 30 days after the following accreditation decisions have been made and following a request for reconsideration and appellate review if an adverse decision has been made.
+The Council notifies the Secretary of the USDE, appropriate accrediting agencies, appropriate state licensing or authorizing agencies, and the public no later than 30 days after the following accreditation decisions have been made.
 In the case of an adverse decision, the public will be informed by written notice within 24 hours of the notice to the institution or program through posting on the Council's website, currently found at http://coacrna.org. - 1) Decision to grant or reaffirm continued accreditation.
-The Council will inform the public of the basis for final decisions in a brief statement accompanying the decision on the Report of Actions. - 2) Final decision to deny or revoke accreditation.
+The Council will inform the public of the basis for final decisions in a brief statement accompanying the decision on the Report of Actions. - 2) Initiated or final decision to deny or revoke accreditation.
 The Secretary of Education will be notified on the same day the program is notified.
-No longer than 60 days after a final decision the Secretary, appropriate accrediting agencies, and the public will be provided with a brief statement called a Public Disclosure Notice summarizing the specific reasons for the Council's denial or withdrawal of the program's accreditation, along with any comments the program may wish to make. - 3) The Council's statement to the Secretary regarding the reasons for an adverse decision must include the official comments from the program or evidence that a program was offered an opportunity to provide comments if no comments were received.
+No longer than 60 days after a final decision the Secretary, appropriate accrediting agencies, and the public will be provided with a brief statement called a Public Disclosure Notice summarizing the specific reasons for the Council's denial or withdrawal of the program's accreditation, along with any comments the program may wish to make. - 3) The Council's statement to the Secretary regarding the reasons for an adverse decision must include the official comments from the program or evidence that a program was offered an opportunity to provide comments if no comments were received. - 4) Decision by an accredited program to withdraw voluntarily from the Council's accreditation activity.
+In such circumstances, the Council will notify the Secretary of Education, the appropriate accrediting agencies, and the public within 10 business days of receiving notification from the program that it is withdrawing voluntarily from accreditation.

-- 4) Decision by an accredited program to withdraw voluntarily from the Council's accreditation activity. - 5) Decision by an accredited program to allow its present accreditation to lapse. - 6) Decision by an accredited program to close. - k.
+- 5) Decision by an accredited program to allow its present accreditation to lapse.
+In such circumstances, the Council will notify the Secretary of Education, the appropriate accrediting agencies, and the public within 10 business days of the date on which accreditation lapses. - 6) Decision by an accredited program to close. - k.
 The following accreditation documents are confidential: - 1) Self Study. - 2) Summary report of onsite accreditation review. - 3) The program's response to the summary report, progress reports, and staff analyses. - 4) Council deliberations pertaining to programs and minutes of Council meetings. - 5) Summative data from the program's annual report.